gpopesc/wireguard-module-synology/README.md

-# Install only wireguard module for Synology
+# Install wireguard module for Synology
 for DSM 7.2, tested for DS920+

 choose your Synology arhitecture from here: